Darío Delgado (footballer, born 1969)

-Ruben Darío Delgado Temesio (born December 3, 1969 in Durazno), known as Darío Delgado, is a former Uruguayan footballer.
+Ruben Darío Delgado Temesio (born December 3, 1969), known as Darío Delgado, is a former Uruguayan footballer.
+He was born in Durazno.

 Club career

 Delgado spent most of his career in Uruguay playing for Montevideo Wanderers in the Primera División Uruguaya.
 He also had a spell with Ionikos in Greece, where he went a few months without being paid.

 International career

 Delgado made one appearance for the senior Uruguay national football team in 1994: a friendly match against Peru (0-1 win) in the Estadio Nacional José Díaz in Lima, Peru.
 He was a substitute for Marcelo Otero in the 69th minute.